-This skill allows the Mage to Negate the next Silence, Daze, or Choke effect.
+This skill allows the Mage to ignore the next Silence, Stun, or Choke effect.
 Latent Triggered, End of Period (EOP).
-Requires Concentration for 30-seconds.
+30 sec casting time.
+Defensive Enhancement.

 Inscribe Glyph

 Allows the player to scribe a Glyph onto an item.
 Glyphs must follow the Arcane Crafting requirements for each Glyph.
 A player cannot have more than 1 Glyph active at any given time.
 Please refer to the Arcane Crafting Chart for the crafting specifics.